-1 (1) is able and willing to communicate a decision independently or with 2 appropriate services, technological assistance, supported decision making, or other reasonable 3 accommodation; and 4 (2) in making: 5 (A) a health-care decision, understands the nature and consequences of the 6 decision, including the primary risks and benefits of the decision; 7 (B) a health-care instruction, understands the nature and consequences of 8 the instruction, including the primary risks and benefits of the choices expressed in the 9 instruction; and 10 (C) an appointment of an agent under a health-care power of attorney or 11 identifying a default surrogate under Section 12(b)(1), recognizes the identity of the individual 12 being appointed or identified and understands the general nature of the relationship of the 13 individual making the appointment or identification with the individual being appointed or 14 identified.
+1 (1) is able and willing to communicate a decision independently or with 2 appropriate services, technological assistance, supported decision making, or other reasonable 3 accommodation; and 4 (2) in making or revoking: 5 (A) a health-care decision, understands the nature and consequences of the 6 decision, including the primary risks and benefits of the decision; 7 (B) a health-care instruction, understands the nature and consequences of 8 the instruction, including the primary risks and benefits of the choices expressed in the 9 instruction; and 10 (C) an appointment of an agent under a health-care power of attorney or 11 identifying a default surrogate under Section 12(b)(1), recognizes the identity of the individual 12 being appointed or identified and understands the general nature of the relationship of the 13 individual making the appointment or identification with the individual being appointed or 14 identified.
 15 (b) The right of an individual who has capacity to make a decision about the individual's 16 own health care is not affected by whether the individual creates or revokes an advance health- 17 care directive.
-18 Comment 19 20 The Act governs advance directives and default surrogates.
+18 Comment 19 20 21 The Act governs advance directives and default surrogates.
 It is not intended to affect the rights of individuals who have capacity to make health-care decisions for themselves.
-21 22 Section 4.
-Presumption of Capacity; Overcoming Presumption 23 (a) Unless a court has determined that an individual lacks capacity to do so, the individual 24 is presumed to have capacity to: 25 (1) make a health-care decision;
+21 22 23 24 25 26 27 28 Core to the Act's goal of enabling decisions for individuals unable to make decisions for themselves, this section defines what it means to have "capacity" to make decisions covered by this Act.
+The definition is consistent with the functional approach to determining abilities and limitations found in the Guardianship Act.
+This definition also recognizes that what an individual must be able to understand to make a health-care decision or create an instruction may be different than what the individual must be able to understand to appoint an agent.
+As a result, it is possible that the individual would be found to lack capacity to do one and not the other.
+For